Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 I blogged about creativity, food, art, adventure… basically anything that sounded interesting.

-And this is exactly why I made 0 money.
+And this is precisely why I made 0 money.

 Zip.
 Zilch.
 Nada.